-The USDA will conduct its first national study of the U.S. ranched bison industry in 2014.
-The study will focus on health and management practices in the U.S. bison industry to increase knowledge and understanding regarding the characteristics and challenges of ranched bison operations.
+The USDA will conduct the first national study of the U.S. ranched-bison industry in August and September, 2014.
+The study will focus on health and management practices in the U.S. bison industry to increase knowledge and understanding about the characteristics and challenges of ranched-bison operations.

-The Bison 2014 study is being conducted at the request of representatives of the U.S. ranched bison industry.
-Industry members and other stakeholders are providing input into the study process.
-The Bison 2014 study could lead to a more focused study on specific topics of interest or concern identified by the survey.
+The Bison 2014 study is being conducted as a result of discussions between APHIS and representatives of the U.S. bison industry.
+Industry members and other stakeholders provided input for the study process.
+Bison 2014 could lead to a more focused study on specific topics of interest or concern identified during the study.

 Info sheets and reports: